-GALES with gusts to 100 kilometres per hour are likely to be occurring in coastal and adjacent inland parts between Bidyadanga and Port Hedland, increasing to potentially DESTRUCTIVE WINDS with gusts to 150 kilometres per hour near the centre of the cyclone.
+GALES with gusts to 100 kilometres per hour are likely to be occurring or will soon develop in coastal parts between Bidyadanga and Port Hedland increasing to potentially DESTRUCTIVE WINDS with gusts to 150 kilometres per hour early Sunday morning and extending inland near the path of the cyclone.

 GALES with gusts to 100 kilometres per hour are likely to extend to the inland east Pilbara and adjacent Interior districts during Sunday as Stan continues to move towards the southeast and increase in speed.

-Residents in areas between Pardoo and Bidyadanga are specifically warned of the potential of a VERY DANGEROUS STORM TIDE as the cyclone centre crosses the coast during Sunday morning.
+Residents in areas between Port Hedland and Bidyadanga, but not including Port Hedland, are specifically warned of the potential of a VERY DANGEROUS STORM TIDE as the cyclone centre crosses the coast during Sunday morning.
 Tides are likely to rise significantly above the normal high tide mark with DAMAGING WAVES and VERY DANGEROUS FLOODING.
-As the cyclone moves inland over the next few hours the storm tide risk will ease.
+As the cyclone moves inland during Sunday the storm tide risk will ease.